The Best Ways to Learn Web Design: A Simple Guide

 Are you interested in learning web design but not sure which path to take?
-Well, generally there are 3 main ways by which people in the field learn web design.
-Depending on your circumstances you may find one path more favorable than the other two.
+Generally, there are three main ways people in the field learn web design.
+Depending on your circumstances, you may find one path more favorable than the other two.

-In this simple post, we will discuss the advantages, disadvantages, and the major highlights in learning web design through traditional schooling vs taking online courses vs self-learning (aka tinkering around on the Web).
-By the end of this article, you should have a grand idea of what options you have and which path to consider taking.
+In this simple post, we will discuss the advantages, disadvantages, and major highlights of learning web design through traditional schooling, taking online courses, and self-learning (also known as tinkering around on the Web).
+By the end of this article, you should have a clear idea of what options you have and which path to consider taking.

 30 Books For Web Designers and Developers